tkdgur658/Herbarim_segmentation_network/README.md

-# PyTorch Implementation of MRB-UNet
+# PyTorch Implementation of HSNet

 The architecture can be referenced by a manuscript entitled, "Multiple Kernel-Enhanced Encoder for Effective Herbarium Image Segmentation."